LAUNCH OF THE P.F.T.I

-The President of Uganda H.E Yoweri Kaguta Museveni launched “The Presidential Fast-track Initiative on ending HIV&AIDS in Uganda by 2030.”
+On June 6th 2017, the President of the Republic of Uganda, His Excellency General Yoweri Kaguta Museveni, launched the “The Presidential Fast-Track Initiative on ending AIDS in Uganda by 2030.”
 This is the first such initiative in Africa and the entire world.

 The Joint United Nations Programme on HIV/AIDS (UNAIDS) unites the efforts of 11 UN organizations—UNHCR, UNICEF, WFP, UNDP, UNFPA, UNODC, UN Women, ILO, UNESCO, WHO and the World Bank to lead and inspire the world to achieve its shared vision of zero new HIV infections, zero discrimination and zero AIDS-related deaths.
 It works closely with global and national partners towards ending the AIDS epidemic by 2030 as part of the Sustainable Development Goals.